biomassives/ecocity-forestry.io/portfolio/journal/cms-and-auto-deployment-for-vuepress.md

 ---
-title: Content management and auto deployment for VuePress
+title: Young enterpreneurs and the plastic waste problem in Kenya
 date: 2018-08-09T17:49:28.000+00:00
-excerpt: This works like expected, this text is only visible on the front page where all the journal posts are listed
+excerpt: Planning and careful attention to detail is the only path to success

 ---
 # Young entrepreneurs in "the plastic box"